BadmWe/dspyt-webpage/dspyt/posts/faq.md

 ---
-title: "How to post your content on our website"
+title: "How to post your content on DSPYT"
 date: "November 4, 2023"
-excerpt: "In this post you will learn how to post your content on our platform.
+excerpt: "In this post you will learn how to post your content DSPYT.
 If you want to edit or publish an article, then this post is especially for you!"
 cover_image: "/images/posts/faq/contentpreview.webp"
 authors: ["dmitrii-fedotov"]
-tags: ["faq", "data", "Web3", "dspyt", "data science"]
+tags:
+  [
+    "blockchain",
+    "faq",
+    "data",
+    "Web3",
+    "blog",
+    "dspyt",
+    "content",
+    "github",
+    "publish",
+    "data science",
+  ]
 ---

 If you want to edit or publish an article, then this post is especially for you!